velovix/awesome.volume-widget/README.md

 # Volume Widget

 Provides a simple volume widget for the Awesome window manager.
 It displays the current volume with an icon and allows you to adjust the volume when you press the volume up and down buttons on your keyboard, if you have them.

+This widget has been tested on awesome v4.1.

 ### Dependencies

-No extra Awesome libraries are required, but the widget does use the `amixer` command.
+No extra Awesome libraries are required, but the widget uses the `amixer` command for ALSA, or `pactl` for PulseAudio.

 ### Setup

 1. Navigate to your Awesome config directory (usually `~/.config/awesome`) and clone this repository with the following command: